numbas/editor/docs/tutorials/deliver-to-students.rst

 Each student must, after ending their exam, download their data via the :guilabel:`Download your exam data` button and send this to you.
 This will provide a ``.txt`` file with an encoding of their exam data (this contains a header with basic information, followed by the encoding of their data which looks like random characters).

 To view this exam data, access the ``analysis`` page associated with your exam.
+This can be accessed via :guilabel:`Analyse attempt data` under the :guilabel:`Organisation` tab in the Numbas editor.
 Here, you can directly upload the files provided.
 You can then view the data obtained via the :guilabel:`View results` button.

 There are different views for student data: